-CAIRO (Reuters) - Two Sudanese rebel leaders and former senior political figures were sentenced to death in absentia on Thursday with 15 other people, a defense lawyer said, a move that will raise the stakes in fighting in remote southern regions.
+KHARTOUM (Reuters) - Two leaders from the main rebel alliance fighting Sudan's president and 15 members of their group were sentenced to death in absentia on Thursday, their lawyer said, a move that will raise the stakes in fighting in southern regions.

 (Reporting by Khaled Abdelaziz, writing by Asma Alsharif; Editing by Andrew Heavens)

 - Alabama man gets $1,000 in police settlement, his lawyers get $459,000

 - Doctor with Ebola in New York hospital after return from Guinea